JosselinSomervilleRoberts/H-index-predictor/README.md

 # INF554 data challenge

+Visit: https://josselinsomervilleroberts.github.io/ to find a description of the project.

 This folder contains the 2 notebooks we used to make submission to the **INF554 Kaggle Competition**.

 ## Requirements